MicrosoftDocs/powerapps-docs/powerapps-docs/user/request-license.md

 ## Request a license
 1. Go to https://apps.powerapps.com/play.
-2. Select **Request license**.
+2. Select the **Request license** button.

     :::image type="content" source="media/request-license.png" alt-text="Request a license to Power Apps from your admin.":::

 ## Request a license through a trial
-If you are already in an active Power Apps trial, you can request a license by selecting **Request license** at the top of the page.
+If you are already in an active Power Apps trial, you can request a license by selecting the **Request license** button near the top of the page.

 :::image type="content" source="media/request-license-in-trial.png" alt-text="Users who are already in an active Power Apps trial, can request a license.":::